 The Coco Point Fund has contributed extensively to the development of Barbuda over many years, and most recently continuing to support employees who lost their jobs after Hurricane Irma destroyed Coco Point, and raising funds and sending containers of goods and cash to help all Barbudans.

-The Trust Fund has contributed extensively to the hotel employees who lost their jobs after Hurricane Irma, raising funds and sending containers of goods and cash to help Barbudans.
-Originally the Coco Point Fund was established in 1978 by several guests of Coco Point Lodge to honour the staff there.
-The purpose of the fund was
+The Coco Point Fund was established in 1978 by several guests of Coco Point Lodge to honour the staff there.
+The purpose of the fund was to aid the

-In addition the fund has provided materials for a craft project, for the library at Holy Trinity School, the tennis court, the X-ray facilities at Hanna Thomas hospital, a peanut farming project and various other important medical and agricultural resources on the island.
-It also supports this website and in 2015 is providing funding for a young intern to learn the skills of web development with barbudaful.
+In addition the fund provided materials for the Barbuda Women’s Desk crafts and shop project, for the library at Holy Trinity School, assisted with the tennis court, the X-ray facilities at Hanna Thomas hospital, a peanut farming project and various other important medical and agricultural resources on the island.
+It also supports this website as a valuable educational resource about Barbuda.